mIwr/vkid-dart-sdk/README.md

 - Revoke permissions for authorization
 - Invalidate authorization (Logout)

-**Notice**: This module doesn't support user authorization.
-Use webview on flutter context to do it
+**Notice: This module doesn't support user authorization.
+Use webview on flutter context to do it**

 ## Setup